 From 2010 to 2014 Auburn reeled in two top 100 recruits.
 In a three day period, Bruce Pearl and Auburn secured a pair of top 100 recruits -- Danjel Purifoy and Horace Spencer.
 Williams sat out the summer with an injury, but he's a dynamic athlete.

 The Gators are filling needs in 2015.
 Allen is an athletic guard with potential on defense and an improving shot.
 With Dickerson & Hayes, the Gators have a pair of post prospects that can help.
 Dickerson is skilled, while Hayes is a long, mobile and a good athlete.
-Stone brings length, versatility and scoring.
+Stone, who will likely move up when we update final rankings, brings length, versatility and scoring.

 This three-man recruiting class is exactly what Buzz Williams needed to get the ball rolling at Virginia Tech.
 Clarke is a perfect fit for the Hokies with his athleticism and motor.
 Robinson is a true lead guard that can really pass, while Blackshear is a good area rebounder wtih some skill.